convergencelabs/html-text-collab-ext/README.md

 A set of utilities that enhances a normal HTML `<textarea>` element with collaborative editing capabilities.
 The enhanced `<textarea>` is able to render the cursor and selection of other collaborators.
 A tooltip with the collaborator's username can be flashed when remote edits are made.
 The utility also allows for non-disruptive modification of the `<textarea>` where the local user's selection and cursor are not impacted by changes to the `<textarea>`contents.

+This library has no dependency on Convergence.
+You are free to use whichever data synchronization library or technique fancies you :D

 # Demo
 The animation below shows the basic functionality provided by this library.